 Honduran white bats (Ectophylla alba) and at least two other species of bats roost in “tents” they make by chewing the side veins along along the leaf midvein to make the leaf droop down on both sides.

-The larvae of owl butterflies (Caligo spp.) feed on heliconia leaves and all stages of the heliconia bug, Leptoscelis tricolor, are spend on the inflorescences.
+The larvae of owl butterflies (Caligo spp.) feed on heliconia leaves and all stages of the heliconia bug, Leptoscelis tricolor, are spent on the inflorescences.

 – Susan Mahr, University of Wisconsin – Madison